How to get from Istanbul Airport to Sultanahmet (2026 guide)

 Is there a direct bus from Istanbul Airport to Sultanahmet?

-Havaist occasionally runs a direct line to Sultanahmet, but it's not always available.
-The reliable alternative is Havaist HVL-1 to Aksaray (426 TL (~€8.50)), then the T1 tram for 2 stops to Sultanahmet.
+Havaist occasionally runs a direct line to Sultanahmet, but the HVİST-11 is not always available.
+The reliable alternative is Havaist HVL-1 to Aksaray (₺426), then the T1 tram for 2 stops to Sultanahmet.

 Can I get from Istanbul Airport to Sultanahmet at night?

 Yes.
-Havaist buses run 24/7 (every 45–60 min after midnight), though the T1 tram stops around midnight so you'd need to walk from Aksaray (~15–20 min).
-Taxis are always available — the orange fixed-fare to Sultanahmet is 2,600 TL (~€52).
+Havaist buses run 24/7 (every 45–60 min after midnight), though the T1 tram stops around midnight so you would need to walk from Aksaray (~15–20 min).
+Taxis are always available, and the orange fixed-fare to Sultanahmet is ₺2,600.

 Do I need an Istanbulkart to get from the airport to Sultanahmet?

-Not for Havaist or taxis — Havaist accepts contactless bank cards and taxis accept cash or card.
+Not for Havaist or taxis.
+Havaist accepts contactless bank cards and taxis accept cash or card.
 You do need an Istanbulkart or contactless bank card for the metro and tram.
 One Istanbulkart can be tapped for up to 5 people.